K-Sky/pdfkit-table/README.md

 ## Changelogs

+### 0.1.104
+- Add standalone JS files under the folder dist. browserify and optionally uglify are used to generate the standalone JS files.

 ### 0.1.103
 - Fix the bug that if the width of the headers is not a whole number, the value computed will be incorrect issue.